-- 1.23 "The body is not the self, but flesh and bone-A gathering of great elements like an outer wall.Not even mind is the self, because it has no substance.On the idea that phenomena have no self, listen, O King! - "Phenomena refers to all things, such as material form and so on.Since they do not act and retain defining characteristics,They are false notions that involve dualistic images.They are contrary to what they seem-they do not exist. - "If you wonder why, regarding outer and inner phenomena, One should not search for emptiness by rejecting entities, Because emptiness is already there in the appearances themselves.
+- 1.24 "The body is not the self, but flesh and bone-A gathering of great elements like an outer wall.Not even mind is the self, because it has no substance. - "On the idea that phenomena have no self, listen, O King! - "Phenomena refers to all things, such as material form and so on, Since they do not act and they retain defining characteristics.They are false notions that involve dualistic images,And are contrary to what they seem-they do not exist. - "If you wonder why, regarding outer and inner phenomena, One should not search for emptiness by rejecting entities, Because emptiness is already there in the appearances themselves.
 The term emptiness applies precisely to what is breakable, destructible, and impermanent. - "Apparent but without intrinsic nature, how do phenomena manifest?
 They do not abide as existent, nonexistent, or anything in between.
 That which is said to exist is saṃsāra and nirvāṇa.
-The nature of saṃsāra consists of mind and its objects. - "You should analyze objects to be unreal in this way: Divide appearances into particles-particles that cannot be divided further.
-All appearances of entities are the mind, like a dream.
-And the mind, too, has no color, shape, and so on. - "So, saṃsāra is empty and devoid of a self.
+The nature of saṃsāra consists of mind and its objects. - "You should analyze objects to be unreal in this way:Divide appearances into particles-particles that cannot be divided further.All appearances of entities are the mind, like a dream.And the mind, too, has no color, shape, and so on. - "So, saṃsāra is empty and devoid of a self.
 And since there is no saṃsāra, there is also no nirvāṇa.
 If existence is not established, then there is also no absence.
-And because neither of these two extremes exist, nor is there anything in between. - "Thus, O King, if you meditate on nonself,Saṃsāra and perceiving a self will be cut at the root." - 1.30 The king said, "Previously, up until now, I have seen enemies where there are none, and I have been tormented by anger.
-Now that I have recognized the true enemy, I will be devoted to nonself to fight that enemy." - 1.31 The Blessed One said, [F.211.b] "Great King, excellent.
-You have vanquished the enemy of perceiving a self." - 1.32 Thus spoke the Blessed One, and King Udayana of Vatsa and the others rejoiced and praised what the Blessed One had said.
+And because neither of these two extremes exist, nor is there anything in between. - 1.31 "Thus, O King, if you meditate on nonself, Saṃsāra and perceiving a self will be cut at the root." - 1.32 The king said, "Previously, up until now, I have seen enemies where there were none, and I have been tormented by anger.
+Now that I have recognized the true enemy, I will be devoted to nonself to fight that enemy." - 1.33 "Great King, excellent," said the Blessed One.
+[F.211.b] "You have vanquished the enemy of perceiving a self."

+- 1.34 Thus spoke the Blessed One, and King Udayana of Vatsa and the others rejoiced and praised what the Blessed One had said. - 1.35 This completes the Mahāyāna sūtra "Advice to Udayana, King of Vatsa."